-1.0 Before You Go and Settling In
+1.0 Before you go and settling in

-Pre-Placement Contact
+Pre-placement contact

-You are requested to contact your placement site supervisor at least 4-6 weeks prior to arriving at your rural placement.
+Please contact your placement site supervisor at least 4-6 weeks prior to arriving at your rural placement.
 This contact enables discussion of the following important details:

 - Confirmation of placement

 - Planned arrival date and time

 - Advice on first day arrangements (such as where to go, what time to meet etc.)

 - Confirmation of accommodation arrangements

 - Early discussion on placement experiences and goals